python/devguide/getting-started/setup-building.rst

 Linux
 -----

-For UNIX based systems, we try to use system libraries whenever available.
+For Unix-based systems, we try to use system libraries whenever available.
 This means optional components will only build if the relevant system headers are available.
 The best way to obtain the appropriate headers will vary by distribution, but the appropriate commands for some popular distributions